graphite-project/graphite-web/docs/render_api.rst

 y              365 Days (year)
 ============== ===============

-ABSOLUTE_TIME is in the format HH:MM_YYMMDD, YYYYMMDD, MM/DD/YY, or any other ``at(1)``-compatible time format.
+ABSOLUTE_TIME is in the format HH:MM_YYYYMMDD, YYYYMMDD, MM/DD/YY, or any other ``at(1)``-compatible time format.

 ============= =======